nxglabs/qik-docs/example/content/Document-on-DBFunctions/DBFunction.md

      3. DeployDBFunToProd

-•	It's Post function to restart all dynos of server if there is only one dyno then it will restart the pm2 rocess
+•	It's Post function to restart all dynos of server if there is only one dyno then it will restart the pm2 process

  | API Title   | DeployDBFunToProd                                           |